discordeno/template/README.md

 5. Proceed with one of the step-by-step instructions below.
 Whichever suits your taste.

+## Step By Step

+After setting up the project:

+1. Start the bot `deno run -A --quiet --import-map=./import-map.json mod.ts`

+**Note:** To run the bot with [PM2](https://github.com/Unitech/pm2):
+`pm2 start mod.ts --interpreter="deno" --interpreter-args="run --allow-read --allow-write --allow-net --allow-env --import-map=./import-map.json"`

+## Step By Step using Docker

+After setting up the project:

+1. Build the container, from the root of your project with the command `docker build -t mybot .`
+2. Run the container `docker run --env-file .env -t mybot`

 ## Step By Step using Docker Compose

 After setting up the project: